lineCode/UnrealEasyCamera/Docs/ManualsOfEasyCamera.md

 **Installation**

-- *Marketplace*.
+- (Unfinished) *Marketplace*.
 You can install EasyCamera from Unreal Engine marketplace.
 Select the `Marketplace` tab in Epic launcher, search `EasyCamera` and follow the installation instructions.
 This will automatically install EasyCamera to your Unreal Engine and works for all projects opened with the correct version Unreal editor.
 - *Github*: download source code from this github project (click the green button `Code` on the top right side and select `Download Zip`), and unzip it to your Unreal project's `Plugins` folder, e.g., `D:\UnrealProjects\MyProject\Plugins\`.
 If your project does not have a `Plugins` folder, just create one.
 You can safely delete the `README.md` file and the `Docs` directory if you do not need documentation on your local PC.
 The final path should be like this `D:\UnrealProjects\MyProject\Plugins\EasyCamera`.